 Stressed?
 Anxious?
 Eating High-Fiber Foods Could Help

-Persistently elevated stress, such as anxiety-caused stress, can have an adverse effect on the body, and in a number of ways.
+Chronic stress, including anxiety-caused stress, can have an adverse effect on the body, and in many ways.
 While reducing stress and addressing anxious behavior can reverse these adverse effects, a change in diet can also help reverse those effects.

 Below is just one example of what recent research is finding: